AVoudromnianos/Card-Matching-Game/README.md

   |1| 16-24|
   |0|25|

+### Move's Counter
+It counts moves.
+2 cards clicked = 1 move.

 ### Timer
 In the center you will see a timer.
-It shows how much time you play the round.
+It shows how much time you play the round.\
+Timer = 00:00:00, counting hours : minutes : seconds

 ### Info
-Here, Timer stops and you can see Grading system.
+Here, Timer stops and it shows up the Grading system

 ### Restart
 When you press it, stars become 3, timer goes 00:00:00, cards are closed and in different places and cards are shown for 3 seconds.